rykyou/art-at-met-frontend/README.md

 # Art At Met

-A journaling and art discovery tool to enrich visits to the Metropolitan Museum of Art in NYC.
+Frontend repo for a journaling and art discovery application

 Backend Repo: https://github.com/rykyou/art-at-met-backend